tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ### WasteNoTime

 [WasteNoTime](https://chrome.google.com/webstore/detail/wastenotime/enebomhlllfaccbelnjhfgblnalofhch?hl=en) is a Chrome extension that keeps me accountable for the websites I visit.
 I can set schedules for when I can/can't visit a certain URL, and if I try to violate the rules, it pops up with a quote about productivity/time management and asks "Shouldn't you be working?"
-This makes it much easier to avoid wasting time on sites that don't add any real value to my day
+This makes it much easier to avoid wasting time on sites that don't add any real value to my day.

 ### AppBlock